-In the early 30s, Frank Bulkley, who later became a Colorado ski industry pioneer, took up the infant sport of skiing when one arose at 2 am to drive to the mountain, hike to the top and ski down.
+In the early 30s, Frank Bulkley, who later became a Colorado ski industry pioneer, took up the infant sport of skiing when one arose at 2 am to drive to the mountain, hiked to the top and skied down.
 As he said “If you had enough nerve, you pointed your skis straight downhill.
 If you had enough sense, you figured out how to turn”.

 Frank was sold on the sport of skiing and proceeded to sign up most of Kent School to learn to ski with him and his brothers (he was the eldest of seven children), teaching them at Berthoud Pass.
 He chartered a bus for the trips up to Berthoud, which was soon referred to as the “Ski Bus.”
 Students from other schools soon joined the group.